 Women are by nature fantastic helpmates.
 This innate need among women is universal.
 In one form or another, it defines most women’s lives.
 They want to help everyone, and everything, and within certain limitations, they do it quite well.
 But when left to their own

-devices, unregulated by a husband’s tendency to save, they will “help” at all costs, even to the point of financial disaster.
+devices, unregulated by a husband’s tendency to save, they will “help” to the point of personal financial disaster.

 Now, not only do these “career” women have their own money to spend without the need to justify the expense

-to husbands or fathers but those same women are now working for corporations, and government agencies, where they spent other people’s money, as managerial personal, in the same manner!
+to husbands or fathers but those same women are now working for corporations, and government agencies, where they spent other people’s money, as managerial personal, in the same expediency!